 The OpenNotes initiative began as a yearlong experiment to investigate patients and doctors’ attitudes about sharing a visit note.
-Our findings, published in the Annals of Internal Medicine, highlight:
+At the end of the year, 99% of patients wanted to continue sharing visit notes and no doctor asked for the notes to be turned off.
+Read the findings, published in the Annals of Internal Medicine.

 Now we are undertaking a series of research activities designed to help us understand how shared notes might evolve in the future and their potential role in improving health care nationally.

 - Patient safety: Can shared notes help patients spot and correct errors in their medical records?

 - Medical education: What do we need to teach residents to ensure their notes are effective tools for patients and colleagues?

 - Caregiver access: How can shared notes help patients’ caregivers optimize care?